KaraWatts/PassFinder/README.md

 5. Edit `passfinder.config.json` if needed.

 The generated config includes a `zones` map and starter `targets`.
-Adjust the `targets` list to the dates and zones you want to watch.
+Adjust the `targets` list with the dates and zones you want to watch.

 Local files such as `.env` and `passfinder.config.json` are ignored by git so your secrets and trip details do not get pushed to GitHub.